 On September 15, 2025, the Dallas County Precinct Chairs voted to require precinct-based voting for the 2026 Republican Primary Election Day and any subsequent runoff, rather than the county-wide approach.

 Initially, Allen West, the Dallas County GOP Chair (at the time) followed his instructions, and faithfully formed a written contract with the Dallas County elections administrator, Paul Adams, on December 31, 2025.
 But then West decided to amend that contract without any authority and go to county-wide voting.
-Chair Allen West and Dallas County Elections Administrator Paul Adams then signed a First Amendment to the initial contract which changed the upcoming runoff election from precinct voting to countywide voting.
+Chair Allen West and Dallas County Elections Administrator Paul Adams then signed a First Amendment to the initial contract which changed the upcoming runoff election from precinct-based voting to countywide voting.

 Despite multiple notices to Adams that West did not have authority to make that change, Adams publicly confirmed his intent to proceed under that unauthorized amendment on April 7, 2026, and was going to conduct the election using the county-wide system that has been famously flawed.